 Beverly Vista School works closely with the district's Maintenance & Operations Department (M&O) for larger projects, routine facilities maintenance projects, and school inspections.
-The most recent facilities inspection at Beverly Vista School took place on October 26, 2016.
-The Facility Inspection table illustrated in this report identifies the staterequired inspection areas, disclosing the operational status in each of those areas.
-During the 2015-16 school year, 100% of restrooms were fully operational and available for student use at all times.
+The most recent facilities inspection at Beverly Vista School took place on January 30, 2018.
+The Facility Inspection table illustrated in this report identifies the state-required inspection areas, disclosing the operational status in each of those areas.
+During fiscal year 2017-18, all restrooms were fully functional and available for student use at the time of the inspection.

 The School Facilities & Safety section of the SARC is based on the Office of Public School Construction (OPSC) Facility Inspection Tool (FIT).
 The FIT uses specific criteria for a visual inspection, and is not based on exhaustive structural analyses.
-Under the FIT criteria, all buildings have been rated as either "Good" or "Fair," except three spaces that have already been closed down pending planned
+Under the FIT criteria, all buildings have been rated as either "Good" or "Fair," except three spaces that have already been closed down pending planned upgrades.